story105/CompilerConstructionPLEASEWORK/Typechecker/Haskell/README.md

 I keep an updating [list with Haskell tips](https://hackmd.io/nVQP-fp-TEWUbp9kecaLTQ).

+To look up the type of built-in functions, search the functions at hoogle, see for example [foldM at hoogle](https://hoogle.haskell.org/?hoogle=foldM).
+Don't forget to click on the little plus sign for a description of how `foldM` works.

 ### Further Sources/Helpful links for Haskell

 (Thanks to Austin Bohannon and Sam Kagan)